Mental Health Benefits for Owning a Pet, it is a good idea?

 They serve as a companion, dogs are naturally born listeners and can provide positive non-verbal feedback and communication.

-It is well known that an animal of any kind, has been shown to decrease anxiety, agitated and aggressive behavior.
+It is well known that an animal of any kind, has been shown to decrease anxiety and agitated, and aggressive behavior.

 Nearly 8% of individuals all over the planet will deal with PTSD during their lifetime.